-As of October 1, 2015, a total of 7,417 acre-feet of groundwater use was authorized within the Burrton IGUCA.
-About 94 percent of this authorized quantity was for irrigation.
-Average annual groundwater use within the Burrton IGUCA was 4,818 acrefeet per year from 2005 to 2014.
-From 2000 through 2010 average annual use was 3,150 acre-feet per year.
-The time period 2000 to 2010 is considered here for comparisons with the chloride plume analyses time period.
+Average annual groundwater use1 within the Burrton IGUCA was 4,818 acre-feet per year from 2005 - 2014.
+From 2000 - 2010 average annual use was 3,150 acre-feet per year.
+The time period 2000 - 2010 was considered here for comparisons with the chloride plume analyses time period.
 The highest year of groundwater use (5,300 acre-feet) was observed in 2012 with nearly all of this water being for irrigation purposes (Figure 8).
 Since the boundaries of the originally recommended IGUCA were moved pursuant to a recommendation from the task force, a direct historical comparison of groundwater use is not available.

-The ten year average of 2005-2014 is shown in Figure 9 below to display spatial trends of groundwater use.
+The ten-year average of 2005-2014 is shown in Figure 9 below to display spatial trends of groundwater use.
 This analysis summed water use by section and showed that the majority of water use within the IGUCA boundaries is located in the southern and eastern portions of the IGUCA, while very little to no use was often reported for the northern and western portions.

 The Burrton IGUCA order requires the monitoring of groundwater withdrawals and the effects of those withdrawals on saltwater movement in the area.
-All groundwater appropriations within the IGUCA were required to be metered, except for domestic and temporary uses.
+All groundwater appropriations within the Burrton IGUCA also required to be metered by the IGUCA order, except for domestic and temporary uses, which improved groundwater use data quality.

-&lt;sup>1 Average annual groundwater use based on an October 29, 2015, query of DWR's Water Rights Information System database and includes use reported from active rights.
+1 Average annual groundwater use based on an October 29, 2015, query of DWR's Water Rights Information System database and includes use reported from active rights.